 CASE IN POINT

 In Sanchez v.
-Swissport, Inc., Ana Sanchez was a loyal employee of Swissport who became pregnant with a high risk pregnancy.
-The company granted her 19 weeks of leave, but terminated her when the leave expired but she was unable to return to work because she was still on bed rest.
+Swissport, Inc., Ana Sanchez was a loyal employee of Swissport who became pregnant with a high-risk pregnancy.
+The company granted her 19 weeks of leave but terminated her when the leave expired but she was unable to return to work because she was still on bed rest.
 Upon her termination, Sanchez sued Swissport for failure to accommodate, essentially saying that the company had a duty to extend the leave as a reasonable accommodation.
 Sanchez apparently had all available doctor’s certifications and it was ultimately held that even though the company claimed that they had fully complied with all legal requirements for pregnancy leave, the Court on appeal, felt otherwise and concluded that, just like any other protected condition, a pregnant employee should be entitled to additional leave as a form of potentially reasonable accommodation.
 As a protected condition, this might include not only additional leave, but lighter duties, intermittent time off, assistance at the job site, transfer to a different job, or a myriad of other accommodations.
 All that is required is that an employee be able to do the essential functions of their job, or be transferred to one which is available and consistent with union eligibility.
 (A union agreement is sometimes referred to as a Collective Bargaining Agreement, or in the case of many public employees, a Memorandum of Understanding.
 The courts are required to treat these agreements as federal law, as they are arrived at under the authority of the National Labor Relations Board Act.
-Thus, the court will not lend itself to enforcement of a settlement or verdict that violates federal law).
+Thus, the court will not lend itself to the enforcement of a settlement or verdict that violates federal law).

 The above case is another good example of why every effort should be made to file your pregnancy disability lawsuit in a California state court and allege violations only of California law.
 As of this writing, decisions under the Federal Equal Employment Opportunity law are not known to provide this protection.

-If you feel you have been discriminated or retaliated against, or if you have attempted to take a pregnancy disability leave, or a bonding leave and have either been denied or penalized for doing so, contact Stephen Danz today at (877) 987-0707 or use the contact form on our website to schedule a free consultation today.
+If you feel you have been discriminated or retaliated against, or if you have attempted to take a pregnancy disability leave or a bonding leave and have either been denied or penalized for doing so, contact Stephen Danz today at (877) 987-0707 or use the contact form on our website to schedule a free consultation today.

 Stephen and one of his associates will sit down with you in a location that is convenient to your home, work or school.
 While he has offices in several cities around the state, Stephen regularly travels from San Diego to Northern California meeting with clients and attending court hearings and settlement conferences.
 He is happy to come to an office near you or even meet at a coffee shop if that would make things easier for you.
-During your free consultation we will go over the facts of your case, list any possible causes of action you might have, outline the procedures for each, and help develop a plan to gather evidence from your employer without doing anything illegal or that would result in the evidence later being inadmissible in court.
+During your free consultation, we will go over the facts of your case, list any possible causes of action you might have, outline the procedures for each, and help develop a plan to gather evidence from your employer without doing anything illegal or that would result in the evidence later being inadmissible in court.

 Stephen has over thirty years of practicing nothing but employment law.
 He has focused his practice solely on defending employees in California.
 He does not represent employers or big business.
-He regularly attends and speaks at conferences on employment law matters, teaching other attorney how to handle complicated employment law issues.
+He regularly attends and speaks at conferences on employment law matters, teaching another attorney how to handle complicated employment law issues.
 He has even been called to testify by other employment attorneys as an expert in the field of employment law and the complicated issues that arise therein.